tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 ### PHP-FIG

 Introducing PHP-FIG!
-PHP-FIG or the PHP Framework Interop Group is a group built up of various key people in the PHP community who have got together and started to build some standards for using PHP.
+PHP-FIG or the PHP Framework Interoperability Group is a group built up of various key people in the PHP community who have got together and started to build some standards for using PHP.
 Many PHP software project have now adopted or are adopting many of these standards and I full recommend you do